nextflow-io/nextflow/docs/process.rst

 ..
 TODO the channel is implicitly create if does not exist

-The provided classifiers are:

-- *val*: handle data of any type;
-- *file*: the output is managed as file to be staged in the process context;
-- *stdout*: the received data is redirected to the process `stdout` special file;

-The classifiers that can be used in the output declaration block are the ones listed in the following table:
+The qualifiers that can be used in the output declaration block are the ones listed in the following table:

 =========== =============
-Classifier  Semantic
+Qualifier   Semantic
 =========== =============
 val         Sends variable's with the name specified over the output channel. file        Sends a file produced by the process with the name specified over the output channel.